repl-acement/editors/BACKGROUND.md

 ### Innovative

 #### Fine-grained dependencies
-Improve on Maven / GIT: define minimal dependencies, for example `fn` or `ns` not whole libraries.
+Improve on Maven and Git dependencies: define minimal dependencies, for example `fn` or `ns`, not whole bundled libraries.
 - The [carve](https://github.com/borkdude/carve) project from @borkdude has a script for this which can be integrated / inspire.

 #### Search
-Make searching for dependencies, functions and other code artefacts fast and simple.
+Searching for related dependencies, functions and other code artefacts fast and simple.

 #### Security
 Code can be signed using private keys.
 Keys can be held on multiple devices for the same developer ID.
 - BIP 32 / 39 / 44 protocols for deterministic keys can be used for production and recovery of the crypto materials.
-- This enables the adoption of hardware wallets and first class crypto innovations coming out of the blockchain ecosystem.
+- This enables the adoption of hardware wallets and first class crypto innovations coming out of the - otherwise blighted - blockchain ecosystem.

 This results in a number of possibilities:
 - improved audit